dbxe/validator-funding-pool/README.md

 The `request-exit` recovery path deliberately treats its beacon preflight as advisory: without `BEACON_NODE_URL`, it warns and proceeds so an unavailable beacon API cannot disable the escape hatch.
 With a beacon URL, `request-exit.ts` uses head state and beacon spec constants to check that the validator is active, unexited, unslashed, and old enough for consensus to honor an EIP-7002 full-exit request.

 ## Trust Boundaries

+This section states the operator-facing boundaries. [`SECURITY.md`](SECURITY.md) covers every party — operator, participants, third parties, the two endpoints, and the script host — and maps each enforced invariant to the function that enforces it.

 The operator is trusted to: